Charles Kennedy Comans: Career

 Comans was admitted to the Victorian Bar in 1936, and first worked in the Taxation Office in Canberra, before becoming a legal officer in the Attorney-General’s Department, a post he held between 1938 and 1948.
 He went on to become the First Assistant Parliamentary Draftsman in 1949, Second Parliamentary Counsel in 1970 and First Parliamentary Counsel in 1972, a post he held for five years until 1977.

 His career spanned the offices of 14 Prime Ministers and 16 Attorneys-General of the Commonwealth.
 He was appointed Officer of the Order of the British Empire (OBE) in 1965, the Commonwealth Queen's Counsel in 1974, and CBE in 1977.
 The Charles Comans meeting room in the Office of Parliamentary Counsel in Canberra was named in his honour.

 Some of Comans' more notable work was the drafting of the Double Dissolution Proclamation read for then Governor-General of Australia, Sir John Kerr, on the steps of Old Parliament House on 11 November 1975.
 This had been drafted on instruction by the Governor-General on conditions of secrecy from Prime Minister Whitlam and dissolved the then Whitlam government and appointed Malcolm Fraser as a caretaker Prime Minister.

-Comans work also included the Marriage Act in 1961, the Trade Practice Act in 1974 the Family Law Act in 1975 and the Darwin Reconstruction Bill after the devastating cyclone Tracey that hit Darwin in late 1974.
+Comans work also included the Marriage Act in 1961, the Trade Practice Act in 1974 the Family Law Act in 1975 and the Darwin Reconstruction Bill after the devastating Cyclone Tracy that hit Darwin in late 1974.